codicoop/boilerplate_django/README.md

 python manage.py import_counties_towns
 ```
 This will load all the counties and towns into the application's database.
-The list can be consulted in the Admin.
+The list is available in the Admin.

 ## `StandardSuccess` view